AudioEye (AEYE) Set to Announce Quarterly Earnings on Thursday

-AudioEye (NASDAQ:AEYE) is scheduled to be announcing its quarterly earnings results after the market closes on Thursday, May 13th.
+AudioEye (NASDAQ:AEYE) will be issuing its quarterly earnings data after the market closes on Thursday, May 13th.
 Analysts expect the company to announce earnings of ($0.26) per share for the quarter.
 AudioEye has set its FY 2021

-After-Hours guidance at EPS.Persons interested in participating in the company’s earnings conference call can do so using this link.
+After-Hours guidance at EPS.Parties that wish to register for the company’s conference call can do so using this link.

 AudioEye (NASDAQ:AEYE) last announced its quarterly earnings data on Thursday, March 11th.
-The company reported ($0.30) EPS for the quarter, topping analysts’ consensus estimates of ($0.32) by $0.02.
+The company reported ($0.30) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.32) by $0.02.
 AudioEye had a negative return on equity of 233.53% and a negative net margin of 30.03%.
-The business had revenue of $5.59 million during the quarter, compared to analysts’ expectations of $5.45 million.
+The business had revenue of $5.59 million during the quarter, compared to the consensus estimate of $5.45 million.
 On average, analysts expect AudioEye to post $-1 EPS for the current fiscal year and $-1 EPS for the next fiscal year.

-AEYE has been the subject of a number of analyst reports.
-Zacks Investment Research upgraded shares of AudioEye from a “sell” rating to a “hold” rating in a report on Wednesday, March 10th.
-Maxim Group boosted their target price on AudioEye from $36.00 to $42.00 and gave the company a “buy” rating in a research note on Tuesday, March 2nd.
-Finally, B. Riley raised their price target on AudioEye from $25.00 to $32.00 and gave the stock a “buy” rating in a research report on Friday, January 8th.
+Several equities research analysts recently weighed in on the company.
+Zacks Investment Research upgraded AudioEye from a “sell” rating to a “hold” rating in a research note on Wednesday, March 10th.
+Maxim Group boosted their target price on AudioEye from $36.00 to $42.00 and gave the stock a “buy” rating in a research note on Tuesday, March 2nd.

 About AudioEye